There Are 7 Ways to Temper the Heat and Saltiness of My Soup

 To reduce the intensity of the heat, some individuals swear by the use of shredded carrots or potatoes that have been chopped or shredded.
 The presence of sugar in them makes them more effective in combating the heat, and their porous structure may make it easier for them to absorb some of the spice.

-How do you neutralize too much pepper?
+How do you counteract too much red pepper?

-How do you reduce spiciness in food?
+How do you reduce pepper in stew?